OthrysDev/express2gatling/README.md

 | variables.inject.body | { name: string, value: string }[] | [] | Values you want to inject in the body.
 Can be a combination of hardcoded values and stored variables, for instance : { name: "foo", value: "foo %bar%" } (given that %bar% is a variable you have previously saved via variables.save.
 If %bar% has not be captured yet the injection won't work and will default to the initial value) |
 | feeders | { name: string, value: string }[] | [] | Enables you to inject data tied to a (stress test) user session.
 For example, { name: "email", value: "user.%RANDOM_ALPHANUM%@mail.com" } will generate a randomized email for each of your fake users and will be injected in the 'email' variables in the body |
 | assetsFolder | string | '' | The absolute path of the folder containing all the assets your end-user will upload during the recording of the stress test.
 File upload won't work unless specified |

+## Mongo ObjectId matching

+When scripting a stress test, a very common struggle is to reuse part of the response from the server in a further request.
+For instance, the server might respond with an id, (say, a post id), and your next request must fetch said post (by its id).
+When you'll use the recorder, it will work just fine because the post id will be hardcoded; but this won't work for more than one user.

+Mongo has a very interesting design that makes all ids (ObjectIds) unique, no matter the collection.
+If you switch the boolean `activateObjectIdMatching` in the options, express2gatling will try to automatically make sense of the exchanged ObjectIds and save/inject them where appropriate.

+Needless to say, this will only work for Mongo ObjectIds.

 ## People